SIMION® Industry standard charged particle optics simulation software.

 FLY2 File

 The FLY2 File is the successor to the FLY File of SIMION 7.0 and is significantly more flexible.
-Details on FLY2 are available in the FLY2 appendix of the SIMION 8.0/8.1 manual.
+Details on FLY2 are available in the FLY2 appendix of the 8.0/8.1 SIMION User Manual.

 See also Particle Initial Conditions.